 A SIPP is flexible and portable: you can keep paying into it even if you change jobs or stop working.
 Your employer can also choose to contribute to your SIPP.

-As with all defined contribution pensions , the amount that you will have available when you retire depends on the contributions that you (and any employers) have made and how your investments have performed over time.
+As with all defined contribution pensions , the amount that you will have available when you retire depends on the contributions that you (and any employers) have made and how your investments perform over time.